batihankota/yadgame/README.md

 This simulation was created using **HTML**, **CSS**, and **JavaScript**.
 Feel free to fork this repository and make any modifications or improvements as needed.
 Pull requests are welcome!

 ## Credits
-Images used in the simulation were obtained from [Flaticon](https://www.flaticon.com/).
+- Images and used in the simulation were obtained from [Flaticon](https://www.flaticon.com).
+- SVG images used in the simulation were obtained from [SVGRepo](https://www.svgrepo.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.